spagnuolocarmine/serverless-computing-for-iot/assets/slides.md

 * **[ Temperature Consume Function](#consume-temperature-function)** triggered by a new MQTT message on the topic "iot/sensors/temperature".
 * **[Send Random Temperature Function](#send-random-temperature-function)** sends a new temperature value on the MQTT on the topic "iot/sensors/temperature".
-* **[Logger](#logger)** logs the invocation of the consume function, this functions is in waiting for a new messages on the queue AMQP "iot/logs".
-Is a JavaScript function for Node.js and is executed on an external machine.
+* **[Logger](#logger)** logs the invocation of the consume function, this function is in waiting for new messages on the queue AMQP "iot/logs".
+It is a JavaScript function for Node.js and is executed on an external machine.
 * **[IoT Client](#iot-client)** a general purpose Android MQTT Client.

 ---

 # MQTT Temperature Example

-image here
+![][tempapp]

 ---